ezili_gy_button

 i'm in Port-au-Prince, Haiti. it's April 1995 and there is this one U.S. hero-general always turning on the intimidation, striding about with his 20,000 US troops, his show of force, his cultural biases, his imperial light eyes.
 Thank goodness i'm a dancer and knew how to do the pirouette.
 Thank goodness i was an athlete and know i'm the only one who can psyche myself out.
 And one night in Haiti, i did just that.

 it's 3:00 a.m. in the morning. i am in my hotel room at the El Rancho, exhausted by the days blazing heat, still trudging through these old Haitian laws.
 The tiny bed is laden with papers. i'm drafting a proposal for the Minister of Justice to try and get some solid judicial infrastructures done, not just the training of old judges who are about to get fired soon.
-That very afternoon i had spoken to someone who made a contact for me at the IDB.
+That very afternoon i spoke to someone who made a contact for me at the IDB.
 While i am thinking this might be a decent funding avenue, i fall asleep.
-The computer is still on. i dream i was five years old again - simply a baby bronze girlchild with big dark eyes, ashy knees, a love for the sea, chasing fireflies. i heard my childself.
+The computer is still on. i dream i am five years old again - simply a baby bronze girlchild with big dark eyes, ashy knees, a love for the sea, chasing fireflies. i heard my childself.
 She was asking me a question.

 "Why did you come back here?," she sighed.
 "Couldn't you have just left me undisturbed in your memories: playing with dolls, chasing little green and brown lizards, eating mangoes and sugarcanes.
 Dancing up the road at that colorful Mardi Gras festival with the man on the tall stilts.
 Enjoying the drumming rara bands passing by?
 Why did you come back here and stop my laughter?"